Skip to content

 Delay Delay the output of the signal in order to align waves.

 Delay Status red/green Indicates the status of setting the delay.
-Red: Output is either turned off, or the delay setting is still in progress.
+Red: The delay setting is still in progress.
 Green: Delay has been set and output is ready.

 Direct ON / OFF Enables the direct output mode in which the signal from the digital-to-analog converter is connected to the Wave connector without further amplification.
 This mode provides the highest bandwidth and lowest broadband noise.
 The range is fixed to 800 mV, and the signal contains spurs at the sampling frequency due to the absence of anti-alias filtering.